albar965/albar965.github.io/links.md

 [**► LittleNavMap 'Userpoint Icons'**](https://flightsim.to/file/23181/littlenavmap-userpoint-icons)

-Additional icons for for marking your favorite places and things in *Little NavMap*.
+Additional icons for marking your favorite places and things in *Little NavMap*.

 [**► Little Navmap - MSFS POI database**](https://flightsim.to/file/17193/little-navmap-msfs-poi-database)